dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 ### Requirements

-For the pattern explained here to work the `Export-ModuleMember` must be removed from the DSC resource code.
-This is an old inheritance that is no longer needed for MOF DSC resources.
-Removing the `Export-ModuleMember` will enable Pester 5 to see common helper functions that are inside helper modules that are imported into the DSC resource's module scope.
+For the pattern explained here to work, the `Export-ModuleMember` must be removed from the DSC resource code.
+This is an old pattern that is no longer needed for MOF DSC resources.
+Removing the `Export-ModuleMember` will enable Pester 5 to see all exposed helper functions when using `InModuleScope`.
+It will expose the private helper functions that are defined in the module, but also the helper functions that the resource imports into the DSC resource's own module scope.

+>**NOTE:** The exposed helper functions will not be available in the
+>PowerShell session were Pester runs, only through Pesters command
+>`InModuleScope`.
+It is not the same as the helper functions would be
+>exported through the module manifest.

 ### Rules

 Let us go over some rules that we should try to obey.
-These rules are to help to follow the pattern set by Pester 5 and will also help us move away from patterns used in earlier versions of Pester.
-These rules are meant to optimize Pester discovery and run.
-It also help the tests to be more intuitive and easier to read.
+These rules are to help us follow the pattern set by Pester 5 and will also help us move away from patterns used in earlier versions of Pester.
+These rules are meant to optimize what in Pester terms is called _Discovery_ and _Run_.
+It also helps the tests be more intuitive and easier to read.

 There might be circumstances where there will be a need to break one rule or more, but for most tests these should be followed.
-If a rule needs to be broken then there should be clearly documented in the test code.
+If a rule needs to be broken then this should be clearly documented in the test code.

 - Code that setup mocks (`Mock`) must only be inside an `It`-block, or inside a `BeforeAll`- or `BeforeEach`-block.